 Access to materials

-Please request the materials you wish to consult in advance of your visit so that we can retrieve them for you.
-Due to the size of our collections, some items are housed offsite.
-Depending on the volume and condition of the material required, it may be possible to arrange access to our offsite store by prior appointment.
+We ask that you request the materials you wish to consult in advance of your visit so that we can retrieve them for you.
+Due to the size of our collections, some items are stored offsite and may require a visit to our outstore, by prior appointment.

 Step-free access is available via the Exhibition Road entrance to the V&A and by lift to the third floor.
 Guide dogs are welcome.